Ankur3386/DrawHive/README.md

 5. Added tsconfig.json in both the places, and imported it from @repo/typescript-config/base.json
 6. Added @repo/typescript-config as a dependency in both ws-server and http-server in package.json
 7. added dev,start,build in package.json of  ws-server and http-server
-8.update turbo.json for  ws-server and http-server
+8. update turbo.json for  ws-server and http-server
 9. initialize  ws-server and http-server
-10. created common packages for zod and written zod 11.created comman db structure and write schema and generated client and exported client 12.created http routes with controller
+10. created common packages for zod and written zod
+11. created comman db structure and write schema and generated client and exported client
+12. created http routes with controller
-13.created ws room  and save  message in db
+13. created ws room  and save  message in db